 - Hair must be clean.
 Long hair must be pulled back and cannot fall forward in front of shoulders while providing patient care.
 Hair accessories must maintain a professional appearance, safety, and hygiene.
 Hair of an unnatural color of fad designs is not permitted.
 Avoid highly colored sprays and maintain only naturallooking hair color.
 Male students must be neatly shaven and well groomed.
 Facial hair should be kept trimmed and neat. - No hats or head coverings are permitted; however, exceptions for religious requirements will be made. - Fingernails must be kept short, clean, and filed.
-Artificial nails, nail polish, and added stick-on jewels are not permitted as they harbor microorganisms. - Dangle earrings or other visible body jewelry (nose rings, lip rings, tongue piercing, bracelets, necklaces which can become entangled in equipment) are not permitted. - Cosmetics should be worn in moderation.
+Artificial nails, nail polish, and added stick-on jewels are not permitted as they harbor microorganisms. - Artificial eyelashes are prohibited. - Dangle earrings or other visible body jewelry (nose rings, lip rings, tongue piercing, bracelets, necklaces which can become entangled in equipment) are not permitted. - Cosmetics should be worn in moderation.
 Students are not permitted to wear fragrant products (cologne, perfume, aftershave, lotion, etc.) in clinical settings due to potential patient allergic response.
 Strong odors, including the odor of a smoker, can be apparent and offensive to patients who are ill. - Wedding rings may be worn.
 Avoid large stone rings.
 Rings can cause injury to patients and can also harbor microorganisms.
-Earrings (one pair) must be small, whether posts or hoop earrings.
+Earrings (one pair) must be small, hoop earrings are prohibited.
 No other body piercing jewelry is permitted.
 If a large medal or chain is worn it should be tucked inside the uniform.
-Students are required to wear a watch with a sweep second hand. - Consumption of food, candy, and gum is prohibited while working in any laboratory or clinical setting. - Unless other facility-specific guidelines are provided, students are required to wear a clean and pressed practical nurse uniform with the Berkeley College insignia.
+Students are required to wear a watch with a sweep second hand. - Unless other facility-specific guidelines are provided, students are required to wear a clean and pressed practical nurse uniform with the Berkeley College insignia.
 Appropriate undergarments are to be worn and be undetectable through the uniform. - Shoes must be professional in nature; clean, white polished shoes or sneakers are acceptable provided they contain no mesh and/or open areas.
-No sandals, clogs, open-toed, or sling back shoes are permitted. - Students are required to wear their Berkeley College IDs at all times while on campus and at the clinical sites.
+No sandals, flip flops, clogs, open-toed, or sling back shoes are permitted. - Students are required to wear their Berkeley College IDs at all times while on campus and at the clinical sites.
 If a student is employed at the same facility, the employment name badge may not be worn during clinical assignments.